hapax/hapax.github.io/assets/chuzenji.md

 </div>
 </figure>

-The hotel is flanked by two incongruous figures: a stone toad and a wooden owl.
+The hotel is flanked by two apparently incongruous figures: a stone toad and a wooden owl.
 The toad is huge, coarse, and discoloured by mould.
 It reminds me of the dogs with eyes as big as saucers that, in the